 (3) This Act applies to an excavation, shaft, or tunnel referred to in an order under subsection (1) subject to the terms of that order.

 6A.
-Application of this Act to a workplace under the Occupational Safety and Health Act 1984
+Application of this Act to workplace under Occupational Safety and Health Act 1984

 (1) In this section —